 The Woodpecker Trail may be one of the oldest tourist routes in the United States.
 It began as the Woodpecker Route, back in the early 1920’s (although there are references back to before then).
 In 1922 it was listed in the Automobile Legal Association’s "Automobile Green Book."
 The description at that time was from Augusta, Georgia to Lake City & Jacksonville, Florida.
 Much of the general line of travel is still followed.
 It is thought that the Great Depression may have reduced people's financial abilities to travel to the extent that the route was no longer used.

-The Woodpecker Trail has been named one of the 50 most scenic drives in America.
+The Woodpecker Trail has been named one of the 60 most scenic drives in America by Country Living magazine.
 Check it out!
 It's listed as "Scenic Drive" number 18 of 65.

 ♬ The Legend of the Woodpecker Trail ♪